bento-n-box/bdwjspractice/README.md

-# bdwjspractice
+# Javascript Lesson for BDW Students to Collaborate on.
-Simple Practice Javascript UI
+Simple Practice Javascript UI for Students